Jonathan Freeman (cinematographer)

 Jonathan Freeman, ASC is a Canadian cinematographer.

-A multi-award-winning director of photography for motion pictures, television and commercials, he is known for his work on Game of Thrones, The Penguin, 3 Body Problem and Boardwalk Empire.
+He is known for his work on Game of Thrones, The Penguin, 3 Body Problem and Boardwalk Empire.
 Freeman's motion picture credits include Remember Me, Fifty Dead Men Walking, The Edge of Love, Hollywoodland and The Prize Winner of Defiance, Ohio.
-He frequently collaborates with directors Allen Coulter, Ernest Dickerson, David Nutter, and Russell Mulcahy.

 Early life

-Freeman was born in Toronto, Ontario, Canada to a mother who was a fine art painter.
+Freeman was born in Toronto.
+His mother was a fine art painter.
 As an adult, he moved to New York City.

 Career

 Freeman was a director of photography on Game of Thrones, The Penguin, and shot multiple episodes of Boardwalk Empire.
 His other television credits include historical drama Rome, the Steven Spielberg-produced miniseries Taken and pilots for the long-running TV series Ray Donovan, Sons of Anarchy and Damages.

-Among the motion picture projects that Freeman photographed are the romantic drama Remember Me, starring Robert Pattinson; IRA thriller Fifty Dead Men Walking, with Ben Kingsley; Dylan Thomas drama The Edge of Love, starring Keira Knightley and Sienna Miller; crime mystery Hollywoodland, with Ben Affleck; and the 1950s-set biopic The Prize Winner of Defiance, Ohio, starring Julianne Moore.

 In addition to feature films and TV, Freeman also shoots commercials.

 Freeman is a member of the American Society of Cinematographers (ASC).

-Awards

-Freeman has earned a total of five ASC Awards and three Emmy Awards for his work on Game of Thrones, Boardwalk Empire and others.
-He garnered the first of nine ASC nominations for his cinematography on Prince Street and won his first ASC Award for Homeland Security.